Non-Abelian Geometric Phases in Triangular Structures And Universal SU(2) Control in Shape Space: Introduction

-In particular, we present a general construction of the associated Wilczek--Zee connection~\cite{WilczekZee1984} on Kendall's shape sphere of triangles~\cite{Kendall-1999}.
-We show that its restricted holonomy group is $\mathrm{SU}(2)$, so that closed loops in shape space implement universal single-qubit holonomic gates on the two-level subspace.
-We introduce the gauge-invariant trace of the connection's Wilson loop operator as a compact, experimentally accessible and fully controllable diagnostic of the holonomic gates.
-We also outline a route to multi-qubit entanglement in arrays via linked shape cycles, whose controlled phase admits a Chern--Simons description, which in the case of two qubits can be compiled into a CNOT gate.
+With the connection in hand, we show that the restricted holonomy group is \(\mathrm{SU}(2)\).
+Hence, suitable closed loops in shape space can generate universal single-qubit holonomic operations on the \(E\)-doublet.
+We introduce the gauge-invariant trace of the Wilson loop as a compact and experimentally accessible diagnostic of the non-Abelian shape-space holonomy.
+Finally, we outline how linked deformation cycles in arrays of triangular units can generate controlled geometric phases with a Chern--Simons description.
+When the acquired phase depends on the joint logical state of two units, such linked cycles provide a possible route to two-qubit entangling operations.

-Since triangular Rydberg--perturber configurations can naturally realize the required $E$-doublet through anisotropic electron--atom scattering and tunable axial confinement, they offer a pathway toward micrometer-scale demonstrations in neutral-atom arrays.
-As a concrete reference platform we propose the spectroscopically established Cs($6s$)--Cs($6s$)--Cs($nd_{3/2}$) Rydberg trimer~\cite{Fey2019}, with its near-degenerate vibrational $E$-doublet as a natural logical qubit.
-In an optical-tweezer array, phase-controlled bond-length modulations steer the triangle through closed cycles on Kendall's shape sphere, thereby implementing the holonomic gates we describe.
-The resulting non-Abelian holonomy can then be read out interferometrically via the trace of the Wilczek--Zee Wilson loop, and in the Appendices we outline a concrete control protocol together with platform parameters and operating conditions that suppress leakage out of the $E$-manifold.
+Triangular Rydberg--perturber configurations may realize the required \(E\)-doublet through anisotropic electron--atom scattering and tunable axial confinement.
+They therefore offer a pathway toward micrometer-scale demonstrations in neutral-atom arrays.
+As a concrete reference platform, we propose the spectroscopically established Cs(\(6s\))--Cs(\(6s\))--Cs(\(nd_{3/2}\)) Rydberg trimer~\cite{Fey2019}.
+Its near-degenerate vibrational \(E\)-doublet can serve as a candidate logical qubit.
+In an optical-tweezer array, phase-controlled bond-length modulations can steer the triangle through closed cycles on Kendall's shape sphere.
+These cycles realize the Wilson loops of the shape-space connection.
+The resulting non-Abelian holonomy can then be read out interferometrically through the trace of the Wilczek--Zee Wilson loop.
+In the Appendices, we outline a concrete control protocol together with platform parameters and operating conditions that suppress leakage from the \(E\)-manifold.

+More broadly, vibrational control structures are not limited to Rydberg trimers.
+They can arise whenever the internal motion of a deformable triangle supports a two-level system akin to a gapped, near-degenerate vibrational \(E\)-doublet.
+Potential additional examples include Efimov-like trimers in ultracold gases~\cite{Ferlaino-2010}.
+Thus, the shape-space connection framework developed here may apply beyond Rydberg trimers to deformable three-body systems with a suitable two-level computational subspace.
+In this way, it points to a broad route toward geometric and topological control in few-body quantum systems.

 The outline of the article is as follows.
 We begin by reviewing the topology and geometry of Kendall's shape space for general triangular structures~\cite{Kendall-1999}.
 Building on this framework, we construct the Wilczek--Zee connection that governs the non-Abelian holonomy generated by adiabatic shape changes.
 We then identify the associated Wilson loop as the holonomic quantum gate acting on a two-level subspace such as a vibrational $E$-doublet, and outline a perturbative scheme for evaluating its trace.
 For arrays of triangular units, we show how entanglement between trimers can be encoded in multi-trace Wilson loops, and how the resulting relative phases admit a Chern--Simons description for the Wilczek--Zee gauge field.
 As explicit examples, we construct a $\pi/2$ phase gate and a Hadamard-type gate for a single triangle, and combine them with the Chern--Simons linkage mechanism to outline a two-qubit entangling CNOT gate for two trimers.
 Finally, in the Appendices we first demonstrate how the Wilczek--Zee connection evades Painlev\'e's theorem, which would otherwise preclude shape-space holonomy in time-reversal-symmetric settings.
 We then analyze a Cs($6s$)--Cs($6s$)--Cs($nd_{3/2}$) Rydberg trimer in optical tweezers as a concrete candidate platform.
 The present work focuses on geometric and holonomic considerations together with general estimates, and detailed Hamiltonian-based studies of specific platforms will be presented elsewhere.